Julio Teheran goes 7 innings to help Braves beat Marlins 8-4

+MIAMI (AP) — The way Ronald Acuña Jr. is hitting, Julio Teheran can afford to give up an occasional run.

-MIAMI (AP) — Ronald Acuña Jr. hit a pair of two-run homers, and Julio Teheran extended his scoreless streak against Miami this season to 24 innings before allowing a run in the seventh to help the Atlanta Braves win 8-4 Friday.
+Acuña hit a pair of two-run homers, and Teheran extended his scoreless streak against Miami this season to 24 innings before allowing a run in the seventh to help the Atlanta Braves win 8-4 Friday.

 Acuña homered for the fourth game in a row in the fifth inning, and homered again in the ninth to increase his season total to 32.

-Ozzie Albies went 4 for 5 and hit his 18th homer.
+“Every time he gets to the plate we’re expecting something big,” Teheran said, “and I think he knows that.”

 Teheran (7-7) pitched seven innings, struck out seven, hit a sacrifice fly and departed with a 6-1 lead.
+He said he stuck with the same approach he employed in his three previous outings against Miami this year.

+“I executed the same plan, and there was no reason to change it,” he said.
+“I’ve got the confidence that I’ve been pitching good against them.”

-Starlin Castro homered for the Marlins’ only run off Teheran in his four outings against them this year.
+Starlin Castro homered for the Marlins’ only run off Teheran this year.
 The right-hander’s ERA is 0.36 versus Miami and 4.02 against the rest of the majors.

+“The key to that game is we still haven’t been able to figure out Teheran,” Marlins manager Don Mattingly said.
+“He has been the guy that all year long has kept us at bay.”

 Teheran isn’t the only pitcher dominating the Marlins.
 The NL East-leading Braves improved to 11-3 this year against last-place Miami, including 7-1 at Marlins Park.